-Focus on these key areas to increase customer engagement and ROI in 2017.
+Focus on these key areas to increase customer engagement and ROI in the year ahead.

-Before diving head first into a new year of financial marketing campaigns, consider taking some time to review which strategies worked (and didn’t) in 2016.
+Before diving head first into a new year of financial marketing campaigns, consider taking some time to review which strategies worked (and didn’t) during the past 12 months.
 If your campaigns came in over budget — or with less than stellar results — it might be time to review your success measurement strategy and reassess your financial marketing metrics and analytics.

 Start Your Financial Marketing Measurement Process with What Matters Most